 Priority: A.1.2 Euro-Mediterranean economic clusters

-Countries: Israel, Jordan, Palestine, Greece, Cyprus, Spain, France
+Countries: Israel, Palestine, Greece, Cyprus, Spain (8 partners)

 AGreen’Smart is a project aiming to link the added values gathered from the use of digital technologies in crop farming and animal husbandry (respectively precision agriculture and precision livestock farming), and related tools to valorize data (big data, artificial intelligence or robotics) and the mitigation and adaptation to climate change for a more sustainable agriculture including economic, environmental and social challenges.